gglass-ncsu/BASF_workshop/README.md

    - Add `GCP_PROJECT_ID` and `GCP_SERVICE_ACCOUNT_KEY` secrets
    - Push your code to the `main` branch

-3. **Automatic deployment:** GitHub Actions will automatically deploy your app!
+3. **Automatic deployment:** GitHub Actions will automatically deploy your app with any commit!

 ### Option 2: Direct Google Cloud Deployment